chipuha/StockMarket/README.md

 * What an SMA tells you: trends but does not predict future prices.
 * Strength: This confirms past trends.
 * Weakness: Does not predict future.
-Sensitive to the time you average over.
+Results are sensitive to the averaging window.
 * Inputs: Stock prices over time
 * Output: Long moving average and short moving average data, buy and sell signals, and signal strength is determined by time it’s been since a signal.
 * Steps needed: